 Building Element: Service Hot Water Distribution Rated Feature Task On-Site Inspection Protocol Hot water pipe length Determine and record hot water distribution pipe length The hot water distribution pipe length from the water heater to the farthest hot water fixture shall be measured longitudinally, assuming the hot water piping does not run diagonally, plus 10 feet of piping for each floor level, plus 5 feet of piping for unconditioned basements (if any).
-For Dwelling Units being served by a Central SHW with a recirculation loop, begin the pipe length measurement from the shared recirculation loop rather Pipe insulation Determine and record R-Value of pipe insulation Inspect the hot water piping to determine if the piping is insulated.
+For Dwelling Units being served by a Central SHW with a recirculation loop, begin the pipe length measurement from the shared recirculation loop rather than the water heater.
+Pipe insulation Determine and record R- Value of pipe insulation Inspect the hot water piping to determine if the piping is insulated.
 Measure the thickness of the insulation and identify material to determine and record if its R-Value is at least R-3.
 If the pipe insulation is \geq R-3, record that the Rated Home has at least R-3 pipe insulation and model it accordingly.
-If the pipe insulation is $<$ R-3, record that the Rated Home does not have R-3 pipe insulation and model it accordingly.
+If the pipe insulation is < R-3, record that the Rated Home does not have R-3 pipe insulation and model it accordingly.
 Recirculation system Determine and record the hot water recirculation type, control strategy and branch length Inspect the hot water distribution system to determine and record whether the system is a standard system or a recirculation system.
 When a recirculation system is entirely within the Rated Home or serves more than one Attached Dwelling Unit, then the control strategy shall be documented as one of the following strategies.
 Uncontrolled - The pump runs continuously.
 Timer- The pump is controlled by a timer.
 Temperature control - The pump runs based on monitoring temperature at some point in the system.
+Demand (presence sensor) - The pump only runs when a sensor detects someone is present at the faucet.